 This is a pretty standard everyday laptop backpack.
 It’s a great option if you need something for school or work, and I would even recommend it for overnight trips.
 There’s a laptop sleeve in the main compartment, which can easily fit 15.6” MacBooks and anything smaller.

-This is not a great backpack for air travel, since it doesn’t have a TSA friendly laptop compartment, and it’s really not the best choice for organization.
+This is not a great backpack for air travel, since it doesn’t have a TSA-friendly laptop compartment, and it’s really not the best choice for the organization.
 Since it is so minimalistic, you don’t get a lot in terms of external pockets.
 Meaning that you don’t get side water bottle pockets, but you do get hidden zippered pockets on the backpanel.

-This is a great backpack for school and work.
-Basically, it’s a really good option if you’re looking for something that can hold your laptop, tablet and maybe a couple of notebooks and pens.
+The Kensington Triple Trek Slim Backpack is a great backpack for school and work.
+Basically, it’s a really good option if you’re looking for something that can hold your laptop, tablet, and maybe a couple of notebooks and pens.

 There is very little space between those two sleeves, but you could fit a couple of books and maybe a notebook in there.